Metalnem/send-to-lftp/README.md

 # Send to LFTP [![Code Climate](https://codeclimate.com/github/Metalnem/send-to-lftp/badges/gpa.svg)](https://codeclimate.com/github/Metalnem/send-to-lftp) [![license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://raw.githubusercontent.com/metalnem/send-to-lftp/master/LICENSE)

-This Firefox extension captures FTP download links and sends them to [LFTP server](https://github.com/Metalnem/lftp-server).
+This Firefox extension captures HTTP and FTP download links and sends them to [LFTP server](https://github.com/Metalnem/lftp-server).
 You can download it [here](https://addons.mozilla.org/en-US/firefox/addon/send-to-lftp/).

 ## Usage

 Right click the link that you want to download, and select "Send to LFTP" option.
-If the link requires FTP authentication, you will be presented with the popup where you can enter your credentials.
-Warning: because your FTP credentials are sent in plaintext across the network, it is **strongly recommended** that you run your LFTP server behind TLS termination proxy (like nginx or HAProxy).
+If the link requires authentication, you will be presented with the popup where you can enter your credentials.
+Warning: because your credentials are sent in plaintext across the network, it is **strongly recommended** that you run your LFTP server behind TLS termination proxy (like nginx or HAProxy).

 ## Client Configuration